 From the collections of the Museum of the City of New York.
 Photograph by Irving Underhill, 1904.
-Retrieved from might be subjected if the widening were to be completed.
-The board asked McAneny to prepare a response to their complaints.51
+Retrieved from

 Figure 34.
 This post-widening image shows the corner of Second Avenue and 11th Street.
 The mansard-roofed structure in the foreground is the Old Rutherford House, a neighborhood landmark.
 Although McAneny's 6.5-foot allowance permitted stoops and courtyards to be retained, the previously generous sidewalk that gave the avenue a "lovers' lane" reputation was narrowed.